OpenPrograms/Vexatos-Programs/selene/README.md

  - `string.map(s:string, f:function):list or map` This function calls `f` once for every character in the string, with either the character or the index and the character as parameters, and inserts whatever it returns into a new table, which will then get returned as a list if possible and a map otherwise.
  - `string.filter(s:string, f:function):stringlist` This function calls `f` once for every character in the string, with either the character or the index and the character as parameters, and, if `f` returns `true`, will insert the character into a new wrapped string which will get returned, meaning that every character `f` returns `false` on will be removed.
  - `string.drop(s:string, n:number):string` This function will remove the first `n` characters from the string and return the new string.
+ - `string.dropright(s:string, n:number):string` This function will remove the last `n` characters from the string and return the new string.
  - `string.dropwhile(s:string, f:function):string` This function will remove the first character of the string as long as `f` returns `true` on that character (or on the index and the character).
  - `string.foldleft(s:string, m:anything, f:function):anything` This function calls `f` once for every character in the string, with `m` and that character as parameters.
 The value `f` returns will then be assigned to `m` for the next iteration.
  - `string.foldright(s:string, m:anything, f:function):anything` Exactly like `string.foldleft`, just that it starts iterating at the end of the string.